paulegg1/aws-bootcamp-cruddur-2023/journal/week5.md

 Next, enable streams, doable in the AWS console with 'new image' attributes included.
 Go to 'Exports and Streams' then 'DynamoDB Stream Details' and select 'New Image'.
 This allows item-level changes to be detected.

+Create Trigger in DDB, in the console for Lambda Function `cruddur-messaging-stream`.
+Batch size 1.
+Activate on create.

 ### DDB VPC Endpoint ###

 At the moment, this was also created manually in the AWS console, but I intend to recreate using TF.
 This is my draft TF block for it.